 Green curry pie with mango and fettuccine tom yum goong carbonara are solid examples.

 The small space can fill up quickly, so booking ahead is recommended.

 Closed on Sundays.

 Krua Chao Baan

-The red snapper with chili and mango salad is a particular treat at Krua Chao Baan, as are the tiger prawns in tamarind sauce, if available.
+The red snapper with chili and mango salad is a treat, as are tiger prawns in tamarind sauce, if available.

 Starfish & Coffee

 With its warm Mediterranean decor and beach-side terrace in the heart of Bophut Fisherman's Village, Starfish, as it's known, is always abuzz with vacationers.